Tree Menders of Richmond Hill

 Work only with the best tree arborists in Richmond Hill

 Richmond Hill arborists

 A healthy, thriving tree is an asset to any property or public area, being the perfect combination of beauty and value.
 Trees create shade, absorb carbon dioxide and enrich the air with oxygen, contribute to biodiversity, and improve curbside appeal.

 However, to continue being an asset rather than a liability, trees need regular checkups, timely maintenance, and appropriate care.
 Trees may need to be removed from a property if it is diseased, dying, or hazardous.

 Whether you plan to plant some trees on your property, need to have your existing trees examined, trimmed, or pruned, or have trees or stumps that need to be removed, the experienced arborists of Tree Menders have got all your tree needs covered in the Richmond Hill area.

-The difference between an arborist and a certified arborist is–you guessed it–certified by a professional organization, such as the International Society of Arboriculture (ISA).
+The difference between an tree expert and a experienced arborist is–you guessed it– level of professionalism.
 It is someone who is knowledgeable in the care for the maintenance of trees.
-To become an ISA certified arborist you must have passed your examination and have a minimum of 3 years working experience in tree care, or a degree in a related field.
-Certified arborists have been trained in all areas, including tree risk management, safe work practices, tree biology, and diagnoses, etc.
+To become an arborist you must have passed your examination and have years of working experience in tree care, or a degree in a related field.
+Experienced arborists have been trained in all areas, including tree risk management, safe work practices, tree biology, and diagnoses, etc.

 Choosing where to plant